exceptionless/Exceptionless.Go/README.md

 Once you've imported it in your project, you'll need to configure the client.
 The current configuration options are as follows:

-* apiKey - string - required
+* ApiKey - string - required
-* serverURL - string - optional
+* ServerURL - string - optional

-`apiKey` is self-explanatory.
+`ApiKey` is self-explanatory.
 Get your key at https://exceptionless.com.

-If you are self-hosting Exceptionless, provide the server URL for your self-hosted installation for the `serverURL` property.
+If you are self-hosting Exceptionless, provide the server URL for your self-hosted installation for the `ServerURL` property.

 ## Configuring Client